jupyter-book/jupyter-book/docs/tutorial/website.md

 Welcome to the Jupyter Book (via myst) CLI! 🎉 🚀

-jb init walks you through creating a myst.yml file.
+jupyter book init walks you through creating a myst.yml file.

 You can use Jupyter Book (via myst) to: